Flapabay-LLC/flapabay-engine/WIZARD_API_DOCUMENTATION.md

 Authorization: Bearer <your_jwt_token>
 ```

-The `host_id` is automatically derived from the authenticated user token.
+The `user_id` is automatically derived from the authenticated user token.

 ## Base URL
 ```